If you are looking for how to apply for the BBE BOPA please follow this link

 What can you do to help?

-Finally, whilst this legislation is flawed on a practical level the ideas behind it represent something we all want in banding and that is a safe place for children and young people to come to learn what we all enjoy making music.
-In addition to free DBS checks for members BBE offer the free self assessment tool BandSafe to help you develop your own relevant safeguarding policy and are in the process of rolling out a safeguarding course.
+Finally, whilst this legislation is flawed on a practical level the ideas behind it represent something we all want in banding and that is a safe place for children and young people to come to learn what we all enjoy - making music.
+In addition to free DBS checks for members BBE offer the free self assessment tool 'BandSafe' to help you develop your own relevant safeguarding policy.
+The BandSafe training course is also being run across the regions.
 More information on bandsafe can be found at https://www.bbe.org.uk/what-we-do/bandsafe.
 Both of which are developed with the NSPCC to help bands create that safe space children need to thrive.